daolicloud/daolinet-openstack/README.md

 What is DaoliNet?
 =================

-DaoliNet is a Software Defined Networking (SDN) system that is designed to achieve lightweight network connections for Docker containers, with high availability, performance and scale-out.
+DaoliNet is a Software Defined Networking (SDN) system that is designed for lightweight network connections for Docker containers, with high availability, performance and scale-out.

 Top-Level Features
 ------------------